ClothierNamedJeremiah/Would-You-Rather/README.md

 # Would You Rather Project

-A React web application that allows a logged in user to add, view, and answer questions that have been submitted by other users.
+A React web application that lets a user play the “Would You Rather?” game.
+An authenticated user can add, view, and answer questions that have been submitted by other users.
 Additionally, there is a leaderboard to keep track of who has both asked and answered the most "would you rather" questions.

 This project was built using React and Redux.